asiloisad/pulsar-bib-finder/README.md

 ## Installation

 To install `bib-finder` search for [bib-finder](https://web.pulsar-edit.dev/packages/bib-finder) in the Install pane of the Pulsar settings or run `ppm install bib-finder`.
-Alternatively, you can run `ppm install asiloisad/pulsar-bib-finder` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-bib-finder` to install a package directly from the GitHub repository.

 ## Usage